 DPD Chief Comeaux on his first year in the role

-As Dallas Police Chief Daniel Comeaux approaches his first anniversary within the position, he reflects on his accomplishments within the department.
+As Dallas Police Chief Daniel Comeaux approaches his first anniversary in the position, he reflects on his accomplishments within the department.

 View CBS News In